subquery/documentation/docs/indexer/quickstart/quickstart_chains/xlayer-testnet.md

-# X1 Testnet Quick Start
+# X Layer Testnet Quick Start

-The goal of this quick start guide is to index all transfers and approval events for the [Wrapped Ether Token](https://www.oklink.com/x1-test/token/0xbec7859bc3d0603bec454f7194173e36bf2aa5c8)(`0xbec7859bc3d0603bec454f7194173e36bf2aa5c8`) on X1 Testnet.
+The goal of this quick start guide is to index all transfers and approval events for the [Wrapped Ether Token](https://www.okx.com/explorer/xlayer-test/address/0xbec7859bc3d0603bec454f7194173e36bf2aa5c8)(`0xbec7859bc3d0603bec454f7194173e36bf2aa5c8`) on X Layer Testnet.

-X1 is a ZK-powered layer 2 network that connects the OKX and Ethereum communities to allow anyone to take part in a truly global on-chain ecosystem.
-Using OKB as the X1 native token, users can move value seamlessly between OKX and X1
+X Layer is a ZK-powered layer 2 network that connects the OKX and Ethereum communities to allow anyone to take part in a truly global on-chain ecosystem.
+Using OKB as the X Layer native token, users can move value seamlessly between OKX and X Layer

-Please initialise an a X1 project.
+Please initialise an a X Layer project.

 <!-- @include: ../snippets/evm-quickstart-reference.md -->

 ::: tip Note
-The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/tree/main/X1/x1-testnet-starter).
+The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/tree/main/XLayer/xlayer-testnet-starter).

-We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for X1.
-Since X1 is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
+We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for X Layer.
+Since X Layer is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
 :::

 <!-- @include: ../snippets/evm-manifest-intro.md#level2 -->